The 10 Best Mechanical Keyboard Switches of 2025

 1. Best Tactile Switch

-While keyboard switch preferences are hard to pin down for everyone—we recommend the Gazzew Boba U4T (62g) as the best tactile switch for most people.
+While keyboard switch preferences are hard to pin down for everyone, we recommend Gazzew Boba U4T (62g) switches as the best tactiles for most people.
 Note that they can be difficult to find in stock with major online retailers, but it's worth checking smaller, specialist distributors like MechMods, RNDKBD, Ringer Keys, or SwagKeys.
 These switches have minimal pre-travel before ramping into a pronounced and rounded tactile bump that you ride along its long stem throw nearly to the bottom of the keystroke.
-Typing on these switches is also remarkably stable with very tight stem tolerances, and they come with light lubing from the factory, so they're fairly smooth-moving right out of the box.
+Typing on these switches is also remarkably stable, thanks to very tight stem tolerances.
+They come with factory-applied light lubrication, so they're fairly smooth-moving right out of the box.
 Lastly, and maybe most importantly, these switches have a reputation for producing a deep and satisfying 'thocky' sound that's highly sought after.

 Depending on the retailer, you can buy these switches in several different spring weight options.
 We tested the slightly lighter 62g spring variant, but there are also more medium-weight 65g and 69g variants.
 Simply put, this all boils down to preference.
 Lighter springs do a great job of preserving the overall tactility.
 In contrast, higher spring weights add a bit of cushion towards the bottom of the keypress, which can be a boon for heavier typists to avoid bottoming out too hard.